-A strong first degree and a successful career record are required for graduate Medicine and work experience of one day a week for six months in a hospital, care home, hospice or other caring environment is the sort of evidence of intent the medical schools will be expecting and look for.
+A strong first degree and a successful career record are required for graduate Medicine and work experience of one day a week for six months in a hospital, care home, hospice or other caring environment is the sort of evidence of intent the medical schools will be expecting and looking for.
 Understanding of the National Health Service and how it works is also crucial for international applicants.

 The entry standards for any medical school are strict and exacting.
 Interviews for admission can be tough and students should expect questioning on motivation, previous work, personal interests, as well as being able to produce evidence of all previous achievements, including relevant work experience.
-A number of medical schools will expect completion of the clinical aptitude test, UKCAT.
+A number of medical schools will expect completion of the clinical aptitude test, UCAT.

 With the number of positions medical graduates can move into numbering over 60, there is no shortage of opportunity depending on what area you wish to specialise in.
 Areas of expertise generally fall into the following categories:

 Undergraduate: If you decide you want to study medicine, you will need to enrol at a medical school, which is often part of a university, but will have strong links to local hospitals and medical practises.
 To initially study at undergraduate level, students will need AAA grades, with either Chemistry or Biology a requirement.